h3xar0n/aws-security/README.md

   - An instance role needs permission both to read an SSM parameter and to use KMS to decrypt it.
 ### Patch Manager
 - The default predefined patch baseline for Windows servers in Patch Manager is `AWS-DefaultPatchBaseline`.

-## AWS Direct Connect
-- With AWS Direct Connect plus VPN, you can combine one or more AWS Direct Connect dedicated network connections with the Amazon VPC VPN.
-- This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.

 ## AWS ElastiCache
 - Supports encryption only for Redis 3.2.6, 4.0.10 and later, not Memcached.